 Oracle recommends using GridLink data sources when developing new Oracle RAC applications.
 However, if you are using legacy applications and databases that do not support GridLink data sources, refer to the information in this appendix.

-This appendix provides the following topics:
+This appendix includes the following sections:

 A multi data source provides an ordered list of data sources to use to satisfy connection requests.
 Normally, every connection request to this kind of multi data source is served by the first data source in the list.
 If a database connection test fails and the connection cannot be replaced, or if the data source is suspended, a connection is sought sequentially from the next data source on the list.

-For more information about configuring Multi Data Sources with Oracle RAC, see "Using Multi Data Sources with Oracle RAC" in the Oracle Fusion Middleware Configuring and Managing JDBC Data Sources for Oracle WebLogic Server.
+For more information about configuring Multi Data Sources with Oracle RAC, see "Using Multi Data Sources with Oracle RAC" in Oracle Fusion Middleware Configuring and Managing JDBC Data Sources for Oracle WebLogic Server.

 You configure data sources when you configure a domain.
 For example, when you are configuring the initial Administration domain for an Enterprise Deployment reference topology, you use the configuration wizard to define the characteristics of the domain, as well as the data sources.